Whenever characters start hearing the Voice of the Legion

 - Innerspace.
 A man thinks he's hearing voices: actually, he has a miniaturized ship implanted in him, and the pilot is talking to him.

 - In 9, it is barely hinted in the viral sites that 6 hears voices, and a deleted scene shows him speaking back.
 However, where the voices come from, why they talk to him, or even if they're good or evil or neutral is never explained.

 - Real Genius: Chris (Val Kilmer), Mitch, and friends gas Kent and implant a transmitter in his molar.
-They then impersonate a booming voice of God only Kent can hear, and command him to place a massive Jiffy Pop in Jerry's house.
-When the military test-fires the laser (which has been reprogrammed by the gang to target the house), the house fills to the bursting point with popcorn.
+They then impersonate a booming voice of God only Kent can hear, and command him to go to Jerry's house to witness the laser-beam induced popping of a massive Jiffy Pop popcorn pan.
+When the military test-fires the laser (which has been reprogrammed by the gang to target the house), the house fills to the bursting point with popcorn, with Kent inside.'